TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

       with a suffix that matches the suffix of the last path component of the input URL.
 If *reporthook* is given, it must be a function accepting three numeric
       parameters: A chunk number, the maximum size chunks are read in and the total size of the download (-1 if unknown).
-It will be called once at the start and after each chunk of data is read from the network.  *reporthook* is ignored for local URLs.
+It will be called once at the start and after each chunk of data is read kutoka the network.  *reporthook* is ignored for local URLs.

       If the *url* uses the :file:`http:` scheme identifier, the optional *data*